chinghao0703/chinghao0703.github.io/about.md

 ### News ###

 **06/07/2018**
-New manuscript titled *Pinned, locked, pushed, and pulled traveling waves in structured environments* is on [arXiv:1806.02480](https://arxiv.org/abs/1806.02480) and [bioRxiv](https://doi.org/10.1101/341222) now!
+New manuscript titled "*Pinned, locked, pushed, and pulled traveling waves in structured environments*" is on [arXiv:1806.02480](https://arxiv.org/abs/1806.02480) and [bioRxiv](https://doi.org/10.1101/341222) now!

 **03/23/2018**
-A bunch of physicists including myself just finished a review titled "*A high-bias, low-variance introduction to Machine Learning for physicists*".
-We also made 20 Jupyter notebooks to showcase the ideas introduced in the main text.
+A bunch of physicists including myself just finished a review titled "*A high-bias, low-variance introduction to Machine Learning for physicists*."
+We also made 20 [Jupyter](http://jupyter.org/) notebooks to showcase the ideas introduced in the main text.
 Check out [arXiv:1803.08823](https://arxiv.org/abs/1803.08823) and the accompanying [website](http://physics.bu.edu/~pankajm/MLnotebooks.html) for more details.
 Feel free to submit your comments, suggestions, or criticisms [here](https://docs.google.com/forms/d/e/1FAIpQLSd_ZqSuNXB5wTuLzYkXIOOBkmbMuSb7h4jia5koLg5aawq5Qw/viewform).

 ### Research ###